markortiz905/camel-demo/readme.md

 and then you can watch **sink folder** on its respective partitions getting populated.

 ## Assumptions
-- source folder will data will come from external vendor/tool which will feed json profiles to source folder
+- source folder data will come from external vendor/tool which will feed json profiles to source folder
-- json profiles is expected the have the minimum set of fields declared in the agreed business doc.
+- json profiles is expected to have the minimum set of fields declared in the agreed business doc.
 - height will be in Foot and weight will be in kilograms
 - both source and sink folder is expected to be accesable on the current machine the integration is running on.
 - file formats of source json files will be in {userId}.json, otherwise it will not be processsed.